Header Banner

 Where do we go from here?

-The European Commission is reviewing DMA effectiveness, yet early signs point to the law undercutting its own goals.
-Instead of boosting competition and choice, it is erecting barriers to innovation and pushing users toward reduced functionality with higher security risks.
-That shift mirrors the broader problem with swapping case by case enforcement for sweeping, preemptive rules built on vague ideas like fairness and contestability.
+The European Commission is reviewing the DMA's effectiveness (consultation open through Sept.
+2025 ahead of a review due in 2026).
+Critics (including Apple and some industry groups) argue that, in their view, the law can erect barriers to innovation and create trade-offs in functionality and security.
+That shift mirrors the broader problem with swapping case-by-case enforcement for sweeping, preemptive rules built on vague ideas like fairness and contestability.

 When innovation gets harder and pricier, everyone feels it.
 Fewer incentives for breakthrough work, less investment in the places that need digital infrastructure most.
 Apple's experience shows how regulatory uncertainty stacks on top of technical complexity, creating barriers that keep useful technology out of people's hands.

-So the question lingers, who is being served here, consumers or competitors riding on forced technology transfer.
-Apple's record of delayed features, compromised privacy protections, and narrowed user choice points to regulatory overreach that chips away at the very innovation ecosystem the DMA says it protects.
-Whether European regulators adjust course is the test, consumer welfare or competitor welfare, which one really drives EU digital policy.
+So the question lingers: who is being served here, consumers or competitors riding on forced technology transfer?
+Apple's record of delayed features, compromised privacy protections, and narrowed user choice points to regulatory overreach that chips away at the very innovation ecosystem that the DMA says it protects.
+Whether European regulators adjust course is the test.
+Consumer welfare or competitor welfare: which one really drives EU digital policy?

 Apple's iOS 26 and iPadOS 26 updates are packed with new features, and you can try them before almost everyone else.
 First, check our list of supported iPhone and iPad models, then follow our step-by-step guide to install the iOS/iPadOS 26 beta — no paid developer account required.